edubart/nelua-lang/docs/pages/euluna.md

 [![Join the chat at Gitter](https://badges.gitter.im/euluna-lang/Lobby.svg)](https://gitter.im/euluna-lang/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 ![Project Status](https://img.shields.io/badge/status-experimental-red.svg)

-Euluna is a minimalistic, performant, safe, optionally typed, meta programmable, compiled, systems programming language with syntax and semantics similar to Lua language that can work dynamically or statically depending on the code style and compiles to C (or Lua).
+Euluna is a minimalistic, performant, safe, optionally typed, compiled, meta programmable, systems programming language with syntax and semantics similar to Lua language that can work dynamically or statically depending on the code style and compiles to C or Lua.

 Euluna aims to be a language for performance sensitive applications where Lua would not be efficient (like operational systems, real-time applications, game engines) while maintaining syntax and semantics compatible with Lua and providing a a seamless interface to Lua.

-When coding with types and using Euluna's additional constructs (structs, static arrays, manual memory management, pointers, etc) the performance is efficient as C.
+Euluna is designed to be able to work free from a Lua VM or garbage collector when using it's new idioms, just like a C program would work.
+When coding with types and using additional idioms (structs, arrays, manual memory management, pointers, etc) the performance should be efficient as C. However when using Lua idioms like tables, metatables or interacting with scripts, the compiler uses a Lua VM such as Lua or LuaJIT.

+The motivation is to have a language to replace C/C++ part of projects that uses lua today with this new language with syntax and semantics similar to Lua without loosing performance or the ability to go low level.
+Therefore unifying the syntax and semantics across both compiled and dynamic language.
+At the same time maintaining the language safe for non-expert users.

+By compiling to C, C libraries and APIs can be reused, C libraries can be generated, allows to target any platform that a C compiler targets and take advantage of highly optimized compilers like GCC/Clang, thus generating very efficient native code.

+Euluna has different goals of JIT implementations of Lua, it does not intend be an JIT, actually it can use one to interact with scripts and to implement some Lua idioms (tables, metatables).

+The language also aims to be meta programmable by using having a Lua preprocessor, template idioms, AST or grammar manipulation, with that higher constructs such as classes, generics and DSLs can be implemented at compile time without runtime costs.

-As Euluna syntax is a super set of Lua syntax it can also be used to have basic type checking and extended features for Lua by generating Lua code.
+As Euluna syntax is a superset of Lua syntax it can also be used to have basic type checking and extended features for Lua by generating Lua code.

+Euluna stands for Extensible Unified Luna.
+Extensible because it intends to allow meta programming and language grammar manipulation.
+Unified because it unifies both statically and dynamic language styles in a common syntax and semantic while providing a seamless interface with Lua for running dynamic code at runtime, Luna is Lua in latim.

 **Warning this language is currently highly experimental and a WIP (work in progress).**